 The trail descends to the first river crossing, which is the most daunting.
 Just before reaching the river the trail peters out, and there isn’t any obvious way to cross or even reach the river.
-Pick your way down the slope to a small sand beach.
-To your left, the river cascades over some large rocks, while directly in front of you is a large, deep pool, with the trail on the other side clearly visible.
-You can’t see the bottom of the pool so there’s no way to tell how deep it is.
+Pick your way down the slope, over a fallen log, to a small sand beach.
+To your left, the river cascades over some large rocks, while directly ahead is a large, deep pool, with the trail on the other side clearly visible.
+Sometimes you can’t see the bottom of the pool so there might be no way to tell how deep it is.
 It looks like it might be easier to go over to the rocks and cross there, but it’s not.
-The trick is to go right, where there’s a relatively shallow spot near two large rocks that just barely poke out of the water.
+The trick is to go right, where there’s a relatively shallow spot near two large rocks that poke out of the water.
 The bottom is studded with large rocks, but the rocks are slick with algae and it’s best not to stand on them.
 This crossing is normally 3-4 feet deep in late summer and is by far the deepest crossing of the four.

 On the far side is a small sand beach.
-The trail begins climbing through unexceptional second-growth redwoods with little groundcover.
+The trail, which should be clearly visible, begins climbing through unexceptional second-growth redwoods with little groundcover.
 Turn left onto Rincon Road and continue climbing.

-The road levels out at the Big Rock Hole Trail, which may not be marked (although there is a "no bicycles" sign on the trail to your left).
+The road levels out at the Big Rock Hole Trail.
 Turn right onto the trail and begin descending.
-The forest is remarkably scenic in this area; with some pretty good-sized redwoods and very few stumps, it looks almost like old growth.
+A fire burned this area at some point, and there are a lot of dead tanoaks among the redwoods.
 At one point there’s a great view of the river below.
 The redwoods get smaller as the trail descends.

 The trail emerges from the forest at a rocky beach surrounded by the steep, densely-wooded walls of the gorge.
-The trail doesn’t immediately cross the river; look for a faint path in sand to your left.
+The trail doesn’t immediately cross the river; look for a path in sand to your left.